2020 WESTERN CANADA POND HOCKEY CHAMPIONSHIPS RULES

 - All games are running-time and substitutions may be made “on the fly” There is no stoppage of play after a goal is scored or a penalty is awarded.
 If the puck goes out at the end, possession automatically goes to the defending team.

 - Players can only play on one team.

 - Rosters are “frozen” after Player Check-in.
 No other substitutions throughout the tournament are allowed.
 The four to eight players that are on your roster on the first day of tournament play must be the same players that play on your team throughout the tournament.

-- Captain of each team will review and SIGN the scorecards at the end of each game.
-In doing so he/she has accepted the game score and as a result that game is FINAL.
+- The captain of each team will review and SIGN the scorecards at the end of each game.
+In doing so he/she has accepted the game score and as a result, that game is FINAL.
 If a discrepancy with the score is found, both Captains are to discuss it with the referee and if need be you can ask to speak with the Head Volunteer Official.

 - No games will remain in a tie.
 Games will go to sudden death overtime.

 SEMI FINAL TIE BREAKER